javier0layo/MYSQL-Projects/README.md

-Welcome My name is Luz.
  This repository contains my SQL Projects from Khan Academy.